-Moreover, in AI-Powered Revolution in Agricultural Pest Imaging, there is limited analysis using traditional methods.
+Moreover, in AI-Powered Revolution in Agricultural Pest Imaging, there is limited comparative analysis using traditional methods.

-- 1. AI-driven agricultural systems are not available for smallholders and farmers in low-income areas as their hardware and software infrastructure frequently require large upfront experts. - 2.
-High-quality, real-time data from IoT devices, UAVs, and sensor is we defines effective artificial intelligence performance.
-Particularly in rural locations with inadequate conjection, intensistent, unbalanced, or poor-quality data compromises model accuracy and scalability. - 3.
-More specifically in rural or underprivileged fall ers' limited digital literacy and lack of technical knowledge hinder the efficient adoption and ze of All chnowly.
+- AI-driven agricultural systems are not available for smallholders and farmers in low-income areas as their hardware and software infrastructure frequently require large upfront expenses. - High-quality, real-time data from IoT devices, UAVs, and sensors is what defines effective artificial intelligence performance.
+Particularly in rural locations with inadequate connection, inconsistent, unbalanced, or poor-quality data compromises model accuracy and scalability. - More specifically in rural or underprivileged areas, farmers' limited digital literacy and lack of technical knowledge hinder the efficient adoption and use of AI technology.

 III.
-M. HODOLOGY
+METHODOLOGY

-This study employs DL-based models, including ResNet50, EdicientNetB3, ViT and Proposed Hybrid ConvViT Model for automated pest classification using the agricultural Pests Image Dataset.
-The dataset was preprocessed, augmented with transformations like flipping and zoo tipe that plit into training, validation, and testing sets.
-Figure 1 graphically represents the overall methodology of the pest image lassification.
+This study employs DL-based models, including ResNet50, EfficientNetB3, ViT and Proposed Hybrid ConvViT Model for automated pest classification using the Agricultural Pests Image Dataset.
+The dataset was preprocessed, augmented with transformations like flipping and zooming, and split into training, validation, and testing sets.
+Fig 1 graphically represents the overall methodology of the pest image classification.

+Experimental Data

-3.1 Experimental Data: In the we employed the Agricultural Pests Image Dataset, sourced from Kaggle, comprising a total of 5,494. s spanning 12 pest categories, including Ants, Bees, Beetles, Caterpillars, Earthworms, Earwigs, Grass pths, Slugs, Snails, Wasps, and Weevils.
-The images were initially selected using oppers, the Flickr API, a popular ima website that ensures the visual information is genuine and representative of actual sharin artificially produced or excessively edited examples.
-For large-scale training agricultural e uniformly reduced to a maximum dimension of 300 pixels (width or height) to maintain processes, each while preserving significant visual aspects.
-This dataset's compact nature and class-wise distribution computing for experimentation across various computer vision architectures and ML pipelines. make it an i
+In this study, we employed the Agricultural Pests Image Dataset, sourced from Kaggle, comprising a total of 5,494 annotated images spanning 12 pest categories, including Ants, Bees, Beetles, Caterpillars, Earthworms, Earwigs, Grasshoppers, Moths, Slugs, Snails, Wasps, and Weevils.
+The images were initially selected using the Flickr API, a popular image-sharing website that ensures the visual information is genuine and representative of actual agricultural environments rather than artificially produced or excessively edited examples.
+For large-scale training processes, each image has been uniformly reduced to a maximum dimension of 300 pixels (width or height) to maintain computing efficiency while preserving significant visual aspects.
+This dataset's compact nature and class-wise distribution make it an ideal candidate for experimentation across various computer vision architectures and ML pipelines.

-Although of datase atially comprises 12 distinct classes, namely beetle, grasshopper, earthworms, ants, earwig, snail, cata pillar, we vil, bees, moth, wasp, and slug, for evaluation and performance reporting, we have focused on a subset of 8 representative Masses: beetle, grasshopper, earthworms, ants, earwig, snail, catterpillar, and weevil.
-This selection was made either the class imbalance, lower sample representation in specific categories (e.g., bees, moths, wasps, slugs), or to expline the analysis toward the most frequently occurring and relevant pest species in the given context.
-Nonetheless, we model was trained on all 12 classes, ensuring its generalization capability across the whole label space.
-Figure 2 displays some samples of the dataset.
+Although our dataset initially comprises 12 distinct classes, namely beetle, grasshopper, earthworms, ants, earwig, snail, catterpillar, weevil, bees, moth, wasp, and slug, for evaluation and performance reporting, we have focused on a subset of 8 representative classes: beetle, grasshopper, earthworms, ants, earwig, snail, catterpillar, and weevil.
+This selection was made either due to class imbalance, lower sample representation in specific categories (e.g., bees, moths, wasps, slugs), or to streamline the analysis toward the most frequently occurring and relevant pest species in the given context.
+Nonetheless, the model was trained on all 12 classes, ensuring its generalization capability across the whole label space.
+Fig 2 displays some samples of the dataset.

+Data Preprocessing

-3.2 Data Preprocessing: To begin our pest classification process, we first organized the dataset by converting image file locations and the class labels that go with them into a well-organized data frame.
+To begin our pest classification process, we first organized the dataset by converting image file locations and the class labels that go with them into a well-organized data frame.
 The path of every image file was preserved in the 'Filepath' column, and the 'Label' column was assigned the corresponding pest class extracted from the folder structure.
 Preprocessing, visualization, and model training were among the latter processes facilitated more easily by this simplified form.